Price floor: Effectiveness

 A price floor could be set below the free-market equilibrium price.
 In the first graph at right, the dashed green line represents a price floor set below the free-market price.
 In this case, the floor has no practical effect.
-The government has mandated a minimum price, but the market already bears and is using a higher price.
+The government has mandated a minimum price, but the market already bears and is using a higher price, this is called a non-binding price floor.